kickbyte-kb/fabricator/fabricator-assemble/README.md

 Type: `String` or `Array`
 Default: `src/materials/**/*`

 Files to use a partials/helpers.
-These are the materials that make up your toolkit. by default, Fabricator comes with "components" and "structures", but you can define your own taxonomy.
+These are the materials that make up your project. by default, Fabricator comes with "components" and "structures", but you can define your own taxonomy.

 ### options.data